 - Double-click the file that has an .exe extension (for example, filename.exe).
-The BIOS installation begins. - Complete the installation by following the on-screen instructions. - NOTE: After a message on the screen reports a successful installation, you can delete the downloaded file from your hard drive.
+The BIOS installation begins. - Complete the installation by following the on-screen instructions.

 Using MultiBoot

 About the boot device order

 As the computer starts, the system attempts to boot from enabled devices.
 The MultiBoot utility, which is enabled at the factory, controls the order in which the system selects a boot device.
 Boot devices can include optical drives, diskette drives, a network interface card (NIC), hard drives, and USB devices.
 Boot devices contain bootable media or files that the computer needs to start and operate properly.